The big chip card switch: a year of living with EMV

 Currently, there are three groups of retailers: Those who have migrated to EMV, those who are in the process of doing so and those who have chosen not to.
 As a result, consumer experiences have been mixed.
 In fact, a March 2016 CreditCards.com survey found “not enough stores accept smart chip cards” was one of consumers’ top complaints about EMV.

-Today, only about 29 percent of merchants are EMV-ready, according to The Strawhecker Group.
-Payment network estimates are similar.
-Visa announced 32 percent of U.S. stores now accept chip cards in September.
-As of July 2016, MasterCard tallied 2 million chip-active merchants, or approximately 33 percent of all U.S. merchant locations.
+Per Visa, 37 percent of U.S. stores now accept chip cards, as of Oct.
+31, 2016 As of October 2016, Mastercard tallied 2.3 million chip-active merchants, or approximately 38 percent of all U.S. merchant locations.

 “In some places, merchants have bought the equipment and they’ve installed the equipment, but the credit card companies have not certified the equipment,” explained Mallory Duncan, senior vice president and general counsel at the National Retail Federation.
 “So even though the chip card reader is sitting there, they aren’t allowed to turn the reader on to process chip card payments.
 Instead there’s a sign saying ’chip reader not operating’ or something like that.”